Momo-cha (Nepali Meat Dumplings) Recipe

 Assembly:

-Give the dough a final knead.
-Prepare 1-in. dough balls.
 Take a ball, roll between your palms to spherical shape.
 Dust working board with dry flour.

-On the board gently flatten the ball with your palm to about 2-in circle.
 Make a few semi-flattened circles, cover with a bowl.
 Use a rolling pin to roll out each flattened circle into a wrapper.
 For well executed MOMOs, it is essential that the middle portion of the wrapper be slightly thicker than the edges to ensure the structural integrity of dumplings during packing and steaming.

 Hold the edges of the semi-flattened dough with one hand and with the other hand begin rolling the edges of the dough out, swirling a bit at a time.
 Continue until the wrapper attains 3-in diameter circular shape.